 Respondent's argument that "St. Luke's lost money, on average, for each patient that walked through its door" and that this undermined any showing that St. Luke's was "rebounding" in the months before the Joinder, RRB 20, is likewise unpersuasive.
-While the record shows that St. Luke's payments from all payors - MCOs, self-pay, and government - were too low to cover its costs, IDF 373, 377, St. Luke's cost coverage ratios, like other aspects of its financial performance, were improving significantly in the months before the Joinder.34 Moreover, we are not persuaded that St. Luke's would not have been able to negotiate more favorable rates with the MCOs - especially with , which accounted for a significant portion of St. Luke's commercially-insured patient volume, but whose reimbursement rates were significantly below St. Luke's costs.35 The in camera (testifying that
+While the record shows that St. Luke's payments from all payors - MCOs, self-pay, and government - were too low to cover its costs, IDF 373, 377, St. Luke's cost coverage ratios, like other aspects of its financial performance, were improving significantly in the months before the Joinder.34 Moreover, we are not persuaded that St. Luke's would not have been able to negotiate more favorable rates with the MCOs - especially with the which accounted for a significant portion of St. Luke's costs.35 The presentative testified that